RFC1918-hub/contrast/_posts/threathunting/2021-06-24-Threathunting-PowerShell-remoting-for-lateral-movement.md

 **Event ID 4624:**

-We can see that this activity will generate a logon type 3 (Network) with the logon process being *NtlmSsp* and authentication package *NTML*
+We can see that this activity will generate a logon type 3 (Network) with the logon a process of *NtlmSsp* and authentication package of *NTML*

 ```sql
 An account was successfully logged on.